Hapworth 16, 1924

-"Hapworth 16, 1924" is a short story by the American author J. D. Salinger, the last original work published in his lifetime.
-It appeared in the June 19, 1965, edition of The New Yorker, infamously taking up almost the entire magazine.
-It is the "youngest" of Salinger's Glass family stories, in the sense that the narrated events happen chronologically before those in the rest of the series.
+"Hapworth 16, 1924" is an uncollected work of short fiction by J. D. Salinger that appeared in the June 19, 1965, issue of The New Yorker.

+The story is the last original work Salinger published during his lifetime, and filled almost the entire magazine.
+It is the "youngest" of his Glass family stories, in the sense that the narrated events happen chronologically before those in the rest of the series.